 As a Navy Reserve judge advocate you’ll enjoy a challenging part-time career that maximizes your legal talents.
 You’ll work with professionals from all walks of life, including private practice, state and federal government, and private industry.
 And you’ll serve your country in uniform.

 If you have questions on the officer affiliation sources described below, please e-mail the Navy Reserve Law Program.

 Affiliating with the Reserve

-(c) Be a member in good standing of the bar of a federal court or the highest court of a state, a U.S. territory, the District of Columbia, or the Commonwealth of Puerto Rico;
+- must be a graduate of a law school accredited by the ABA at the time of graduation and licensed as a member in good standing of the bar of a federal court or of the highest court of a state, U.S. territory, the District of Columbia, or a commonwealth;

 An integral part of the Navy Reserve legal team, Legalmen assist attorneys in all areas of practice.
 Some work in the courtroom and prepare records of trial.
 Others work on command staffs drafting official correspondence and reports.
 Legalmen are relied upon for their intelligence and ability to work with little supervision.
 Their knowledge and advice help countless Sailors throughout the Fleet.

 Legalmen receive pay that varies depending on grade, length of service, and degree of participation.
 They’re also eligible for numerous federal benefits including full-time Servicemen’s Group Life Insurance; access to military exchanges, commissaries, and theaters; and, after they have completed 20 years of qualifying service, generous retirement benefits.
 Although the retirement benefits for Reservists are similar to those for active duty members, Reservists do not begin receiving most of those benefits, including retirement pay, until reaching retirement-eligible age (generally 60).

 To learn more, see the Enlisted Benefits on Navy Reserve.